Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: The Effect of Small Cycles on the Minimum Hamming Distance and the Free Hamming Distance

 Then

-If, in addition, the (bijective) mapping $\sigma^{-1} \circ \tau$ from $\set{R}$ to $\set{R}$ is a cycle permutation of order $R$ and if the products on the left-hand and right-hand side of the equation in~\eqref{eq:elementaryproducts:1} are nonzero, then the associated Tanner graph will have a cycle of length $2 R$. \end{theorem}
+If, in addition, the (bijective) mapping $\sigma^{-1} \circ \tau$ from $\set{R}$ to $\set{R}$ is a cyclic permutation of order $R$ and if the products on the left-hand and right-hand side of the equation in~\eqref{eq:elementaryproducts:1} are nonzero, then the associated Tanner graph will have a cycle of length $2 R$.